 In order to quantify the effect of the proxy system models as non-linear filters of the input signal on the detection of areawise significant points, Table 5 displays the fraction of falsely identified and missed significant points in the different proxy models for the different input time series.
-We observe that for the tree ring width model, the lacustrine sediment model, and the ice core

-370 model missed significant points are more common than falsely identified significant points, with the exception of the Lorenz input for the tree ring width model.
+We observe that for the tree ring width model, the lacustrine sediment model, and the ice core model missed significant points are more common than falsely identified significant points, with the exception of the Lorenz input for the tree ring width model.
 For the speleothem model, both falsely identified and missed significant points occur.
-In Table 5.
-Fraction of missed and falsely identified significant points in the different proxy models with respect to the corresponding reference input variables.
+In fact, this model shows particularly high fractions of falsely identified and missed significant points, while overall, the ice core model seems to best reproduce the results of the input in terms of the classification of areawise significant points.